AlbertoRSN/pps/readme.txt

 Some Python stuff
-Some eperiments, tests with Python code that can be uses in real world issues.
+Some experiments, tests with Python code that can be uses in real world issues.